[Yonezawa City, Yamagata Prefecture] Visit a hot spring connected to the Uesugi family of the Yonezawa Domain

 “Yutaki no Yado Nishiya” with thatched roof ©Yamagata Prefecture

 At Shirabu Onsen, the thatched-roofed ``Yutaki-no-Yado Nishiya'' and the newly built ``Azumaya Ryokan'' that were rebuilt after a fire stand side by side, and a little further apart is the ``Nakaya Bekkan Fudo,'' an old private house built in the Taisho period.
-"Kaku" etc.5 hot spring innsthere is.
-The spring quality is sulfur-containing, calcium-sulfate spring, and this sulfur is the raw material for gun balls.
+There are 5 hot spring inns including "Kaku".
+The spring quality is sulfur-containing, calcium-sulfate spring, and this sulfur was the raw material for gun balls.

 • Facility name: Shirabu Onsen